ThisIsFair/Nika-Read-Only-SGPU/README.md

 ## Prerequisites

+REMINDER: This is a new version of the guide and may have issues, you may follow the [Old Guide](https://github.com/ThisIsFair/Nika-Read-Only-SGPU/blob/main/README%20OLD%20Format.md) if you'd like.

 This guide was tested on Fedora 41 KDE but should work on other Linux distributions with equivalent commands.
 For distro-specific issues, consult documentation or use tools like ChatGPT to adapt commands.

 - **Download Fedora 41 KDE or Fedora 42 KDE**: [Fedora KDE 41](https://fedora.mirrorservice.org/fedora/linux/releases/41/Spins/x86_64/iso/Fedora-KDE-Live-x86_64-41-1.4.iso) or [Fedora KDE 42](https://download.fedoraproject.org/pub/fedora/linux/releases/42/KDE/x86_64/iso/Fedora-KDE-Desktop-Live-42-1.1.x86_64.iso)
 - Ensure your system has a password set for use with PuTTY.
 - Update your OS: `sudo dnf update` and reboot.
-- Install NVIDIA drivers (skip for AMD GPUs): `sudo dnf install akmod-nvidia xorg-x11-drv-nvidia-cuda`
+- Install NVIDIA drivers (I am usnure about AMD GPUs): `sudo dnf install akmod-nvidia xorg-x11-drv-nvidia-cuda`
 - Install virtualization tools: `sudo dnf group install --with-optional virtualization`

 ## Setup Instructions